Twisted duality for embedded graphs: Twisted duality and the ribbon group action

 \end{proposition}

-Proposition~\ref{reduce} follows from repeated applications of Definition~\ref{unordered twistdual}, and the fact that the product commutes follows from the fact that the $A_i$'s are disjoint and Proposition~\ref{switch}.
+Proposition~\ref{reduce} follows from repeated applications of Definition~\ref{unordered twistdual}, and the fact that the terms in the product $\prod^6_{i=1}{\g_i(A_i)}$ commute follows from the fact that the $A_i$'s are disjoint and Proposition~\ref{switch}.
 Hereafter, we will customarily omit any factors of the form $1(A_1)$ or $\g_i(\emptyset)$ in these expressions.
 Also, if $A_i$ is given explicitly by a list of edges, to simplify notation, we will omit the set brackets, for example, writing $\tau(e,f)$ for $\tau(\{e,f\})$.

 As an example of Proposition~\ref{reduce}, if $G$ is an embedded graph with edges $d, e, f, g, h$, then

 The edge $h$ is unaffected.